GunnarFarneback/LongestPaths.jl/README.md

     find_longest_cycle(graph, first_vertex = 0; kwargs)

-Find the longest simple cycle in a directed LightGraphs graph, which includes `first_vertex`.
+Find the longest simple cycle in a directed Graphs.jl `graph`, which includes `first_vertex`.
 If `first_vertex` is 0 the cycle may be anywhere.
 If time limits or other restrictions prevent finding an optimal cycle, an upper bound on the maximum length is returned